-Romeo España has over five years of experience in systems integration, advanced electronics repair and design, hardware development, unmanned robotics, remote telemetry systems, and remote systems training.
+Romeo España has nearly a decade of experience in systems integration, advanced electronics repair and design, hardware development, unmanned robotics, remote telemetry systems, and remote systems training.
 Romeo launched the Hardware Lab at Dialexa in 2013, and continues to be a key stakeholder in the running of this facility.

 Prior to joining Dialexa, Romeo was an independent Engineering Consultant helping develop Industrial Monitoring and Control Systems for the petroleum industry, and providing industrial prototyping services for a variety of local companies.
 He also focused on the development, construction, and deployment of a low cost unmanned aerial vehicle platforms for civilian applications.